Skip to content

 Lock behavior

-- If you want to edit a locked dashboard but lack the necessary permissions, you can duplicate a dashboard by clicking Make a copy in the on-hover more actions menu in the dashboard list.
+• If you want to edit a locked dashboard but lack the necessary permissions, you can duplicate a dashboard by selecting Make a copy from the 3-dot menu next to the dashboard name in the Dashboards List.

 Locking dashboards helps protect critical dashboards from accidental changes while still allowing team members to duplicate them when edits are needed.